Systems development life cycle: Work breakdown structured organization

 The upper section of the WBS provides an overview of the project scope and timeline.
 It should also summarize the major phases and milestones.
 The middle section is based on the SDLC phases.
-WBS elements consist of milestones and tasks to be completed rather than activities to be undertaken and have a deadline.
-Each task has a measurable output (e.g., analysis document).
-A WBS task may rely on one or more activities (e.g. coding).
+WBS elements consist of milestones and tasks to be completed rather than activities to be undertaken, and have a deadline.
+Each task has a measurable output (e.g., an analysis document).
+A WBS task may rely on one or more activities (e.g., coding).
 Parts of the project needing support from contractors should have a statement of work (SOW).
-The development of a SOW does not occur during a specific phase of SDLC but is developed to include the work from the SDLC process that may be conducted by contractors.
+The development of an SOW does not occur during a specific phase of SDLC but is developed to include the work from the SDLC process that may be conducted by contractors.

 Baselines

 Baselines are established after four of the five phases of the SDLC, and are critical to the iterative nature of the model.
 Baselines become milestones.